Deformed $G_2$-instantons on $\mathbb{R}^4 \times S^3$: Deformed -instantons on the Bryant-Salamon cone

-where $W$ denotes the Lambert $W$ function i.e. the inverse function of $h(x)=xe^{x}$.
-In particular, we see that $f(r)$ is strictly increasing.
-Since $\log(x)$ decays slower than $x^\epsilon$ for any $\epsilon>0$, one has that the asymptotic behaviour of $f(r)$ is nearly quadratic i.e. $r^{2-\epsilon}$.
-Hence as in the previous section we see that both the $G_2$ and deformed $G_2$-instantons have similar asymptotic behaviour.
-It is likely that similar smooth solutions exist in the case of the complete Bryant-Salamon $G_2$-structure but we have not been able to find explicitly such solutions.
+where $W$ denotes the Lambert $W$ function i.e. the inverse of $h(x)=xe^{x}$.
+As in the previous section we can restrict to the case when $c>0$, so we can summarise the above into: \begin{Th} On the Bryant-Salamon cone, there exist deformed $G_2$-instantons of the form (\ref{connectionansatzBScase}), where $f(r)$ is defined by (\ref{functionlog}) with $c \in \R^+$ and $a_i \in \R$. \end{Th} From (\ref{functionlog}) we see that $f(r)$ is strictly increasing.
+Since $\log(x)$ decays slower than $x^\epsilon$ for any $\epsilon>0$, from (\ref{solutiondg2cone}) one has that the asymptotic behaviour of $f(r)$ is sub-quadratic i.e. $r^{2-\epsilon}$.
+Hence as in the previous section we see that both the $G_2$ and deformed $G_2$-instantons have rather similar asymptotic behaviour.
+It is likely that similar smooth solutions exist for the complete Bryant-Salamon $G_2$-structure but we have not been able to find explicitly such solutions.

-In \cite{Lotay2020} Lotay-Oliveira demonstrated the existence of deformed $G_2$-instantons certain on \textit{compact} nearly parallel $G_2$ manifolds and in this paper we showed the existence of deformed $G_2$-instantons on a complete \text{non-compact} $G_2$ manifold.
-Thus, this now leaves open the case for compact $G_2$ manifolds.